fshowalter/franksmovielog.com-v1/content/reviews/0001-behind-that-curtain-1929.md

 venue_notes: Unknown 720p
 ---

-Boris Karloff's first talkie underwhelms.
+Boris Karloff's first talkie.
 His contribution comes via a bit part as lead Warner Baxter's vaguely Arabian manservant.
-Though billed as a mystery, the film plays as a tedious melodrama.
-Baxter and Lois Moran play would-be lovers kept apart by Moran's murderous, philandering husband and the script's insistence that Moran's character behave like an impetuous child.
+Though billed as a mystery, the film plays as a melodrama.
+Baxter and Lois Moran play would-be lovers kept apart by Moran's murderous, philandering husband and the script's insistence that Moran behave like an impetuous child.